BSB51415 Diploma of Project Management

 In order to meet the minimum threshold of complexity, the project you review must involve:

-- Multiple operational components
+- Multiple stakeholder relationships

 Students who are unable to access a project to review should contact us to assist in identifying an appropriate case to study.